MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Simulation results of MistImm

-In this chapter we assign specific parameters to the MiStImm in silico model discussed above and we describe the results obtained by the corresponding computer simulations.
-Due to computational limitations, simplifications in the parameter settings were necessary.
-Nevertheless, we tried to make the model so that it can reflect the processes that play an essential role in the self--nonself discrimination of the adaptive immune system.

-The simulation program can be initialized by about one hundred input parameters, most of which are used to set various immune system models, first of all the above mentioned ERS and CRS models.
-Once one has selected a model, there are parameters with which one can make individual specific settings and start various event processes (for example different foreign cell injections).
-Furthermore, we have the opportunity to set different random numbers to run different realizations with the same parameter settings, thereby observing the role of randomness.
+In this chapter we assign specific parameter values for the MiStImm computational model and describe the results obtained by computer simulations.
+MiStImm can be initialized by approximately one hundred input parameters (Table \ref{tab:input parameters} and \ref{tab:input parameters_c}.)
+The parameters can be used to set various immune system models, including the above mentioned ERS and CRS models.
+Once an immune system model is fixed, further individual settings are available (for example, foreign cell injections with different numbers or types).
+Different initial random numbers can be set to run different random realizations with the same parameter settings.

-The following parameter settings were chosen so that they comply with the ERS model and if nothing else said we keep these settings.
-Firstly, we wanted to show that a simulation driven by the ERS model can comply with the basic requirements that are expected from an immune system model.
-Secondly, we used simulation results of the ERS and CRS models to compare the two.
-We hope that our ideas and our in silico model may encourage investigations about the disputed problems by in vitro and in vivo experiments as well.
-We would especially like to see experiments clarifying questions about the self--nonself discrimination.
+In the following, we show that a typical simulation by the ERS model fits the basic requirements that are expected from an immune system model.
+Then we compare the simulation results of the ERS and the CRS models.